tstuefe/JEP387/jep.md

 There is a per-loader overhead in memory usage mainly caused by the granularity by which metaspace arenas can grow (_metaspace chunk size_).
 That granularity is somewhat coarse which can cause applications with fine granular class loader schemes suffer unreasonably high metaspace usage.

-To improve this, it is proposed to change the allocator to a finer-granular growing scheme.
+To improve this, it is proposed to change the allocator to a growing scheme with finer granularity.
 Arenas can start off smaller and grow in a more fine controlled fashion, which would reduce the overhead per class loader especially for small loaders.

 This can be done by switching metaspace memory management to a buddy allocation scheme [\[3\]](#footnote3).
 This is an old and proven algorithm used successfully e.g. in the Linux kernel.
 Not only would it reduce per-class-loader overhead, it would also give us superior metaspace defragmentation on class unloading.